The Board of Directors of the Northern Care Alliance (NCA) NHS Foundation Trust meets regularly throughout the year, with meetings held in public.

 Ian joined the Salford Royal Board of Directors in May 2014 from the NHS Trust Development Authority where he was the business finance director for London.

 He started his NHS career in 1991 as a regional financial management trainee and has held finance director positions in primary care, acute and intermediate tier organisations since 2005.
-During this time he has worked on a number of large scale transactions including the development of a new national service for cancer treatment, organisational merger and acquisition and the development of a joint venture company to deliver commercial benefits to the NHS.
+During this time he's worked on a number of large scale transactions including the development of a new national service for cancer treatment, organisational merger and acquisition, and the development of a joint venture company to deliver commercial benefits to the NHS.

 Ian brings a range of other experiences from both the private and charitable sectors and is an Independent Council Member of the University of Salford.
-He is also a keen advocate of finance staff professional development and is national chair of the Healthcare Financial Management Association Policy and Research Committee.
+He's also a keen advocate of finance staff professional development and is national chair of the Healthcare Financial Management Association Policy and Research Committee.

 Ian is the executive lead for finance, digital, information and procurement.

-Jack started his career in the NHS as a graduate management trainee and has over 20 years’ management experience in the NHS, more than half of which have been in Board level positions leading on strategy, partnership development and whole-system change.
+Jack started his career in the NHS as a graduate management trainee and has over 20 years’ management experience in the NHS.
+More than half of these have been in board-level positions leading on strategy, partnership development and whole-system change.

 He previously led the development of Salford Integrated Care Organisation, including the integration of community health and social care services, and more recently the transfer of community health services in Oldham, Bury and Rochdale as part of the NCA’s work to support the development of place-based services.